 Addiction is not a one-way street.
 When a person compulsively uses drugs or alcohol, their behaviors do not exist in a vacuum.
-The negative behaviors—of which there are many—carry outward in a capacity that heavily, and often tragically, affects their loved ones.
-It can be exceedingly hard to be in this role, as a friend or family member of a person who is addicted.
-The unfortunate truth is, due to the fact that most addicted individuals are heavily steeped in denial, people who use often do not understand the full impact of their actions on themselves, let alone the ways they affect those they love.
+Negative behaviors carry outward in a capacity that heavily, and often tragically, affects their loved ones.
+It can be exceedingly hard to be in this role as a friend or family member of a person who is addicted.
+The unfortunate truth is that because most addicted individuals are heavily steeped in denial, people who use often do not understand the full impact of their actions on themselves, let alone the ways they affect those they love.

-One of the hallmarks of substance abuse and addiction is that a person separates themselves from their family and friends and loses interest in activities that previously interested them, including things they used to do with these people.
-This withdrawal may be very painful, as rather suddenly they lose their best friend, husband or wife.
+One of the hallmarks of substance use and addiction is that a person separates themselves from their family and friends and loses interest in activities that previously interested them, including things they used to do with these people.
+This withdrawal may be very painful, as rather suddenly, they lose their best friend, husband, or wife.

 Creates Negative Roles